schazadm/bsy/lab02/answers.md

 ```
 pstree seems to show less process and also less information.
-Yes I can see bash in both outputs.
+Yes, I can see bash in both outputs.
 ```

 ### Subtask 1.2 – Targets